Tjstretchalot/lonelypsc/README.md

 - should be a way to request the server unsubscribe us from everything when initializing a client; requires either a listing endpoint from the server or a dedicated endpoint for this purpose. this will make us naturally recover from errors much nicer

+- there should be an authorization component to both CONFIGURE and CONFIRM_CONFIGURE on the websocket protocol, which will allow users of the library to decide to skip the other authorization handshakes within the websocket if there is another way to confirm the packets are from the same sender (i.e., TLS), plus making certain DoS attacks more difficult